At its core, facial recognition technology is a form of biometric authentication that uses unique facial features to identify individuals.

 Stealing the numerical code

-If every face pattern is converted into a numerical code before matching, a criminal could steal the codes.
+A criminal could steal the codes if every face pattern is converted into a numerical code before matching.

 Happily, technology improvements and a smarter approach to the user interface have made it harder for hackers.